MicrosoftDocs/entra-docs/docs/identity/users/groups-naming-policy.md

 Workload | Compliance
 ----------- | -------------------------------
 Azure portal | The Azure portal and the Access Panel portal show the naming policy-enforced name when the user enters a group name when creating or editing a group.
-When a user enters a custom-blocked word, an error message with the blocked word appears so that the user can remove it.
+When a user enters a custom blocked word, an error message with the blocked word appears so that the user can remove it.
 Outlook Web Access (OWA) | Outlook Web Access shows the naming policy-enforced name when the user enters a group name or group alias.
-When a user enters a custom-blocked word, an error message appears in the UI along with the blocked word so that the user can remove it.
+When a user enters a custom blocked word, an error message appears in the UI along with the blocked word so that the user can remove it.
 Outlook desktop | Groups created in Outlook desktop are compliant with the naming policy settings.
-The Outlook desktop app doesn't yet show the preview of the enforced group name and doesn't return the custom-blocked word errors when the user enters the group name.
+The Outlook desktop app doesn't yet show the preview of the enforced group name and doesn't return the custom blocked-word errors when the user enters the group name.
 However, the naming policy is automatically applied when the user creates or edits a group.
-Users see error messages if there are custom-blocked words in the group name or alias.
+Users see error messages if there are custom blocked words in the group name or alias.
 Microsoft Teams | Microsoft Teams shows the group naming policy-enforced name when the user enters a team name.
-When a user enters a custom-blocked word, an error message appears along with the blocked word so that the user can remove it.
+When a user enters a custom blocked word, an error message appears along with the blocked word so that the user can remove it.
 SharePoint | SharePoint shows the naming policy-enforced name when the user enters a site name or group email address.
-When a user enters a custom-blocked word, an error message appears, along with the blocked word so that the user can remove it.
+When a user enters a custom blocked word, an error message appears, along with the blocked word so that the user can remove it.
 Microsoft Stream | Microsoft Stream shows the group naming policy-enforced name when the user enters a group name or group email alias.
-When a user enters a custom-blocked word, an error message appears along with the blocked word so that the user can remove it. |
+When a user enters a custom blocked word, an error message appears along with the blocked word so that the user can remove it. |
 Outlook iOS and Android app | Groups created in Outlook apps are compliant with the configured naming policy.
 The Outlook mobile app doesn't yet show the preview of the naming policy-enforced name.
-The app doesn't return custom-blocked word errors when the user enters the group name.
+The app doesn't return custom blocked-word errors when the user enters the group name.
 However, the naming policy is automatically applied when the user selects **Create** or **Edit**.
-Users see error messages if there are custom-blocked words in the group name or alias.
+Users see error messages if there are custom blocked words in the group name or alias.
 Groups mobile app | Groups created in the Groups mobile app are compliant with the naming policy.
-The groups mobile app doesn't show the preview of the naming policy and doesn't return custom-blocked word errors when the user enters the group name.
+The groups mobile app doesn't show the preview of the naming policy and doesn't return custom blocked-word errors when the user enters the group name.
 But the naming policy is automatically applied when the user creates or edits a group.
-Users are presented with appropriate errors if there are custom-blocked words in the group name or alias.
+Users are presented with appropriate errors if there are custom blocked words in the group name or alias.
 Planner | Planner is compliant with the naming policy.
 Planner shows the naming policy preview when the user enters the plan name.
-When a user enters a custom-blocked word, an error message appears when the user creates the plan.
+When a user enters a custom blocked word, an error message appears when the user creates the plan.
 Project for the web | Project for the web is compliant with the naming policy.
 Dynamics 365 for Customer Engagement | Dynamics 365 for Customer Engagement is compliant with the naming policy.
 Dynamics 365 shows the naming policy-enforced name when the user enters a group name or group email alias.
-When the user enters a custom-blocked word, an error message appears with the blocked word so that the user can remove it.
+When the user enters a custom blocked word, an error message appears with the blocked word so that the user can remove it.
 School Data Sync (SDS) | Groups created through SDS comply with a naming policy, but the naming policy isn't applied automatically.
 SDS administrators have to append the prefixes and suffixes to class names for which groups need to be created and then uploaded to SDS.
 Otherwise, create or edit for groups would fail.
 Classroom app | Groups created in the Classroom app comply with the naming policy, but the naming policy isn't applied automatically.
 The naming policy preview isn't shown to users when they enter a classroom group name.
 Users must enter the enforced classroom group name with prefixes and suffixes.
 If not, the classroom group create or edit operation fails with errors.
 Power BI | Power BI workspaces are compliant with the naming policy.
 Yammer | When a user signs in to Yammer with their Microsoft Entra account to create a group or edit a group name, the group name complies with the naming policy.
 This feature applies both to Microsoft 365 connected groups and all other Yammer groups.<br>If a Microsoft 365 connected group was created before the naming policy is in place, the group name doesn't automatically follow the naming policies.
 When a user edits the group name, they're prompted to add the prefix and suffix.
 StaffHub  | StaffHub teams don't follow the naming policy, but the underlying Microsoft 365 group does.
-A StaffHub team name doesn't apply the prefixes and suffixes and doesn't check for custom-blocked words.
+A StaffHub team name doesn't apply the prefixes and suffixes and doesn't check for custom blocked words.
 But StaffHub does apply the prefixes and suffixes and removes blocked words from the underlying Microsoft 365 group.
 Exchange PowerShell | Exchange PowerShell cmdlets are compliant with the naming policy.
-Users receive appropriate error messages with suggested prefixes and suffixes and for custom-blocked words if they don't follow the naming policy in the group name and group alias (mailNickname).
+Users receive appropriate error messages with suggested prefixes and suffixes and for custom blocked words if they don't follow the naming policy in the group name and group alias (mailNickname).
 Azure AD PowerShell cmdlets | Azure AD PowerShell cmdlets are compliant with a naming policy.
-Users receive appropriate error messages with suggested prefixes and suffixes and for custom-blocked words if they don't follow the naming convention in group names and group alias.
+Users receive appropriate error messages with suggested prefixes and suffixes and for custom blocked words if they don't follow the naming convention in group names and group alias.
 Exchange admin center | Exchange admin center is compliant with a naming policy.
-Users receive appropriate error messages with suggested prefixes and suffixes and for custom-blocked words if they don't follow the naming convention in the group name and group alias.
+Users receive appropriate error messages with suggested prefixes and suffixes and for custom blocked words if they don't follow the naming convention in the group name and group alias.
 Microsoft 365 admin center | Microsoft 365 admin center is compliant with a naming policy.
 When a user creates or edits group names, the naming policy is automatically applied.
-Users receive appropriate errors when they enter custom-blocked words.
-The Microsoft 365 admin center doesn't yet show a preview of the naming policy and doesn't return custom-blocked word errors when the user enters the group name.
+Users receive appropriate errors when they enter custom blocked words.
+The Microsoft 365 admin center doesn't yet show a preview of the naming policy and doesn't return custom blocked-word errors when the user enters the group name.

 ## Next steps